laxmikant-ainapure/upcxx/src/README.md

 knowledge, with these degrees being:

   * Entirely static: Both the size and alignment values are carried in the type, thus permitting the runtime data to be empty.
+This is the only case when the "invalid" value may be possible.

   * Dynamic size, statically bounded alignment: This size and alignment are carried at runtime, but there is a static inclusive upper bound on the